 The biggest criticism of worm gear clamps is that they can loosen over time and can slightly distort the tubing/hose over time since most of the tension is on one side of the clamp.

-These are often referred to as Oetiker Clamps, Ear Clamps and Crimp Clamps.
+These are often referred to as Oetiker Clamps, Ear Clamps, and Crimp Clamps.
 These types of clamps have a protruding “ear” that is squeezed together with a crimp tool in order to close the clamp over the hose/tubing it is meant to secure.
-These types of clamps are more frequently used in permanent applications since they are essentially a one time use item.
-They also work exceptionally well in low pressure situations, such as drip irrigation.
-They are considered amongst the easiest to use and amongst the most effective over the long-term.
+These types of clamps are more frequently used in permanent applications since they are essentially a one-time-use item.
+They also work exceptionally well in low-pressure situations, such as drip irrigation.
+They are considered amongst the easiest to use and among the most effective over the long term.

-Murray, the manufacturer of our pinch clamps, uses patented design to reduce mis-crimps.
+Murray, the manufacturer of our pinch clamps, uses a patented design to reduce mis-crimps.
 They also make two different crimp tools to help with installing clamps in tighter spaces.
-The crimp tools are at these links: Murray Side Jaw Pinch Clamp Crimp Tool and Murray Pinch Clamp Crimp Tool.
+The crimp tool are at these links: Murray Pinch Clamp Crimp Tool.

 The biggest drawback to T-Bolt clamps is generally only in their price, as they do cost a bit more than the other two clamp styles we carry.
 It has been reported that these can also lose a bit of tension over time like worm-gear clamps, but without the associated distortion of the tubing.

 If you have an odd size tubing for which there are no available clamps or need a special-sized clamp for a particular application, Murray produces a create-a-clamp kit that allows you to create a custom-sized worm gear clamp.
 The kit comes with 10' of banding, adjustable fasteners, and band splices.
 The kit is available at this link: Create a Clamp Kit.

 Clamp Features Chart